ThierryGuegan/Customer-Platform-Health-Check/README.md

 - **CSS Status:** Validates database connectivity.
 - **License Key Status:** Verifies license key validity in CSS and Console.
-- **Disk Space:** Checks if sufficient disk space is available on the C: drive.
+- **Disk Space:** Checks if sufficient disk space is available on all the attached drives.
 - **HDED Service Status:** Ensures the HDED service is running and its URL is functional.
-- **Imaging Status:** Confirms whether imaging is properly loaded.
+- **Imaging Status:** Confirms whether Imaging viewer settings are set (URL & API key) in Imaging Console.

 **7. Generating an HTML Report:**
 - Collects data such as: